 September and October are also great months to visit Siesta Key based on crowds and affordability.
 However, hurricane season peaks in August-September, so consider that.
 And if you do take advantage of the lower prices this time of year, just be sure to have good travel insurance just in case!

 Of course, a winter getaway just might be the best time of year to visit.
-The gorgeous beach views and plenty of Siesta Key activities is the perfect break during a cold winter. 🙂
+The gorgeous beach views and plenty of Siesta Key activities is the perfect warm winter vacation spot. 🙂

 Closest airport to Siesta Key